DETAILED ACTION

 Referring to claim 19, Li discloses that the security policy can indicate that user plane integrity protection is not enabled and the TgNB may determine to enable the user plane integrity protection (Page 26, paragraph 5), which meets the limitation of when a current user plane security activation status of the terminal device does not match the second user plane security policy, indicating, by the target access network, to enable or disable user plane integrity protection for the terminal device according to the second user plane security policy, wherein the current user plane security activation status is a status of whether user plane integrity protection is currently enabled between the target access network and the terminal device.

-Referring to claim 21, Li discloses that the handover request message includes correspondence between the user plane information the security policy and a security related parameter (Page 24, third paragraph: Li discloses an alternate embodiment in paragraph 6 of page 24 where the handover message “may” carry the security policy, but this is an optional embodiment.) and the TgNB utilizes the correspondence between the user plane information and the security policy to determine the first user plane protection algorithm (Page 25, paragraphs 2-3), which meets the limitation of [in response to that the message does not indicate whether to enable user plane integrity protection] and the target access network device determines that a terminal device supports user plane integrity protection based on the indication information.
+Referring to claim 21, Li discloses that the handover request message includes correspondence between the user plane information the security policy and a security related parameter (Page 24, third paragraph: Li discloses an alternate embodiment in paragraph 6 of page 24 where the handover message “may” carry the security policy, but this is an optional embodiment.) and the TgNB utilizes the correspondence between the user plane information and the security policy to determine the first user plane protection algorithm (Page 25, paragraphs 2-3).
+The TgNB utilizes the security capability to determine the first user plane protection algorithm (Page 25, paragraphs 1-3), which meets the limitation of in response to that a part of bits of the EPS security capability of the terminal device in the message indicates that the terminal device supports user plane integrity protection.
 The TgNB utilizes the received correspondence information and the security capabilities of the terminal to determine a first user plane protection algorithm (Page 25, paragraphs 2-3, step 604), which meets the limitation of determining, by the target access network device based on the first user plane security policy, a user plane security activation status for the terminal device.
 The TgNB sends a handover request acknowledgement to the SgNB (Page 27, paragraph 3, step 606) wherein the handover request acknowledgement includes a handover command message that includes the first user plane protection algorithm (Page 27, paragraph 4), which meets the limitation of sending, by the target access network device, the user plane security activation status to the source access network device.
 The SgNB sends the handover command message to the terminal (Page 28, paragraph 4, step 607), which meets the limitation of wherein the user plane security activation status is to be send to the terminal device.

 Li discloses that the TgNB can choose not to use the correspondence information and just use the default security policy.
 Li does not specify that the correspondence information does not indicate whether to enable user plane integrity protection.
 Bergstrom discloses a signaling system wherein indications can be omitted from messages when default parameters are considered suitable ([0048]: here Li suggests that the default security policy is “suitable” to the extent that Li provides an optional embodiment that ignores the correspondence information and uses the default policy instead), which meets the limitation of in response to that the message does not indicate whether to enable user plane integrity protection.
 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention for the optional embodiment of Li to have simple omitted the correspondence information in the handover request message received by the TgNB in order to reduce signaling overhead as suggested by Bergstrom ([0048]).